samuell/gccontent-benchmark/README.md

 This is a continuation of a previous benchmarking project, covered in [this blog post](http://saml.rilspace.com/moar-languagez-gc-content-in-python-d-fpc-c-and-c).

+Note that we put a requirement on all codes here, to read all data line by line.
+This is since DNA/RNA data often is too large to load into memory, and so we have this simple rule in order to make codes from a wide variety of languages to be somewhat comparable.

 # Acknowledgements

 I got tons of help with the [previous blog post](http://saml.rilspace.com/moar-languagez-gc-content-in-python-d-fpc-c-and-c),